 What are Pointers in C and C++?

 Pointers in C and C++ are variables that point to other variables.
-They can also point to unnamed places in computer memory.
+They can also point to unnamed objects or regions in computer memory.

 Foundations: What is a Variable?